Bullying is upsetting to any child

 Researchers noted this seems to be higher than other reports of bullying rates for any reason.
 Around 17% in the general population and 19-32% from a recent UK-based study.
 The authors note their findings are comparable to published bullying rates of approximately 43% for children with special needs.2

-Another result from this research that may not surprise you is that not all children reported incidences of bullying.
+Another result from this research is that not all children reported incidences of bullying.
 Researchers noted that 87% of children notify bullying to someone, and 71% told their parents.2 Their findings suggested children inform about bullying to either friends or parents.2

 Impact of Bullying and food allergies

 Bullying can run the gamut from being barred by teachers from activities involving food, to name-calling by peers or even threats to the allergic child using the potential food allergen.
 Allergy-Challenged child experiences increased stress and anxiety.
 This stress and anxiety lead to not eating during school, avoiding school, or even succumbing to peer pressure and eating off-limits food, in spite of possibly harmful side effects.
 Bullying can be emotionally and physically damaging.